curveresearch/curvesim/docs/quickstart.rst

 Nomics as the data provider, by using ``src='nomics'`` in simulations

 In order to use this feature you will need to have the ``NOMICS_API_KEY`` environment variable set.
-You can manually set one this running the python process, although for your convenience, Curvesim will automatically load any env variables it finds in a local ``.env`` file.
+You can manually set this when running the python process; for your convenience, Curvesim will automatically load any env variables it finds in a local ``.env`` file.

 Parallel processing
 ^^^^^^^^^^^^^^^^^^^
 By default, Curvesim will use the maximum number of cores available to run simulations.
-You can specify the exact number through the `ncpu` option.
+You can specify the exact number through the ``ncpu`` option.

 For profiling the code, it is recommended to use ``ncpu=1``, as common profilers (such as ``cProfile``) will not produce accurate results otherwise.

-Note: Using the Nomics data source requires setting the NOMICS_API_KEY OS environment variable with a paid nomics API key

 Errors and Exceptions